daattali/beautiful-jekyll/resources_pages/install_ds_stack_windows.md

     - "Add 'Open with Code' action to Windows file context menu"
     - "Add 'Open with Code' action to Windows directory context menu"
     - "Register Code as an editor for supported file types"
-    - "Add to PATH" (this should selected by default).
+    - "Add to PATH" (this should be selected by default).

 ![](/resources_pages/imgs/vs_code.png)